File

 Using v-model

-With v-model, you have access to the array of File Objectsopen in new window which we get from a file selection event, or a file drop event.
+, you have access to the array of File Objects which we get from a file selection event, or a file drop event.

 Note: the browser will not actually display a File Object if you try to render it in a template, but it's there.